-After forty-two years of taking pictures, I can turn the composition I’ve created in the viewfinder upside-down in my mind, without having to physically rotate my camera to see my photo inverted on the display.
+Closing in on fifty years of taking pictures, I can turn the composition I’ve created in the viewfinder upside-down in my mind, without having to physically rotate my camera to see my photo inverted on the display.
 So, you’re probably asking yourself why in the world would I want to do this?
+To make sure my photograph has balance, either symmetrical (formal) or asymmetrical (informal).

 Images submitted to me will often have a strong subject or a point of interest on one side, leaving the other side empty, or areas of color or light that aren’t compatible with one another.
 A good photograph will have an equal amount of color, shapes and areas of light and dark.
-Each one needs to have a certain amount of value in relation to all the other elements in your photo, and be placed accordingly to create a sense of balance.
+Each one needs to have a certain amount of value or visual weight (mass) in relation to all the other elements in your photo, and be placed accordingly to create a sense of balance.

 In my classes, I deal specifically with the balance between Negative and Positive space.
 If a student submits a photo that is obviously out of balance, I’ll turn their photo upside down and show it to them.
 Why you ask again?